talktodeego/cards-application/README.md

 # Cards

-**Elixir application where we can create a deck with 52 cards, suits, shuffle, save and load**
+Elixir application where we can create a deck with 52 cards, suits, shuffle, save and load.
+To **view** the code, access the LIB folder

 ## Installation